Hans Kofi Boni: Jail sentence

 In 1969, Boni was sentenced to six years imprisonment with "productive hard labour" by an Accra High Court presided over by Justice E. K. Wiredu.
 He was found guilty together with Joseph Kodzo of inappropriate disbursement of funds of the then Industrial Development Corporation (IDC).
 They were both former Volta Regional Commissioners in Kwame Nkrumah's government.
 His defence was that he was carrying out the orders of Nkrumah but this was not accepted by the presiding judge.

+Later life

+As of July 2024, Boni is the last living minister who served in the Cabinet of Kwame Nkrumah.